LudoWhereat/ogc-api-features/step9/README.md

 - Sport lokaal
 - Water

-(Met dank aan Michel Stuyts, GIS-coördinator.
-Zie ook op https://michelstuyts.be/ - https://stuyts.xyz)
+(A big thank you to Michel Stuyts, GIS-coördinator.
+See also https://michelstuyts.be/ - https://stuyts.xyz)

 ## Stap 1:
 Install the packages. `npm install express --save` , including swig: `npm i swig-templates`